Local moving companies in North Carolina

 New York City sources: Zumper, Zillow, Numbeo

-- Rent is about 297% more expensive in New York City than in North Carolina.
+- Rent in New York City is about 297% higher than in North Carolina.
+Be sure to factor this into your budget.

 How life is different in New York City from North Carolina

-- In the last presidential election, New York City voted Democratic and North Carolina voted Republican.
+- In the last presidential election, New York City voted Democratic, while North Carolina leaned Republican.

-- New York City has a higher crime rate than North Carolina with a crime index of 50.83 vs 24.69.
+- New York City has a higher crime rate than North Carolina, with a crime index of 50.83 compared to 24.69.
+While this doesn’t have to be a dealbreaker, it’s a good reminder to look into local safety precautions and consider how it could impact your daily routine.

 Things to do in New York City